 When we get a new computer in to our group, we immediately give it a name and list out the specifications of the device.
-We include details like who donated it, the approximate year it is from, where it is at the current time, the CPU in it, how much RAM it has and so on and so forth.
+We include details like who donated it, the approximate year it is from, and the processor and storage in it.

 Stage 2: Cleaning

 We will take the time to clean out the machine, both on the inside and the outside.
-We focus on spots of major physical contact, like power buttons, keyboards and I/O ports.
-We blow out the dust and clean the fins, if there are any stickers or marks that can be cleaned off we do our best to make it clean again.
+We focus on spots of major physical contact, like power buttons, keyboards, ports and plugs.
+We blow out the dust and clean the fins of fans, if there are any stickers or marks that can be cleaned off we do our best to make it clean again.